kzeng10/fusd-vote-system/README.md

 To do list:
 - Keyboard hotkeys for submitting (y for yes and n for no)
+- Indicator on vote page for whether system is on or off
 - Styling (Katherine/Valerie help)
   - green/red light for power on/off
   - wrap the admin feed with a pretty table